vvarik/32drugs/README.md

     Now the MIC (IC<sub>95</sub>) should be the same you got with `LL.4` (33 µM), but the confidence intervals are symmetric, about 2x lower and 2x higher.

+# Growth rates

+Some people are strong affectionados of growth-rate based estimation of drug effect.
+So you might have an inclination/motivation to do just that.
+There are two ways to go about it: 1) estimate the slope from a log transformed growth curve; 2) apply a specific growth model.

+Background knowledge needed to proceed: - [Formula interface](doc/formulaR.md), which we visited already above -
+\[Introduction to growthrates\] package

+1. Estimating growth rate from log phase slope makes fewer assumptions and generally works well.
+The major requirement is to have at least 3-4 datapoints from the exponential part of the growth curve.